x-limitless-x/blakedrumm.com/_posts/2022-02-28-create-certificate-template-scom.markdown

 ```

 > ## :bangbang: Important
 > You may experience issues when a certificate Re-enrolls automatically.
 Operations Manager needs the certificate to be imported with MOMCertImport.exe prior to being able to be used by SCOM.
-So unfortunately there is not an automated method for keeping this information up-to-date.
+Unfortunately, there is not an automated method for SCOM Certificate Management.

 > ## :notebook: Note
 > You may experience issues with connectivity between the remote machine and the Management Server(s), verify you have checked these things: